Lenses and Prisms

 • Odd neck and body postures

-These are all visual abnormalities that many children with neurodevelopmental disorders such as autism, ADHD and Sensory Processing Disorder experience because of how they perceive their environment.
+These are all visual abnormalities that many children with neurodevelopmental disorders such as autism, ADHD, Sensory Processing Disorder, dyslexia and other learning disabilities may experience because of how they perceive their environment.

 Different Types of Lenses and Prisms